-Figure 3-4 illustrates the FGs and specializations used in the SLS configuration of the Forward Space Packet service.
+Figure 3-4 illustrates the ASCs and SCs used in the SLS configuration of the Forward Space Packet service.

-Figure 3-4: FG Specializations Used in Forward Space Packet SLS Configuration
+Figure 3-4: SCs Used in Forward Space Packet SLS Configuration

 The Forward Space Packet service does not support different service modes.
 The service options are listed in Table 3-5.